 Paymaster architecture allows them to follow the model of "pre-charge, and later refund".
 E.g. a token-paymaster may pre-charge the user with the max possible price of the transaction, and refund the user with the excess afterwards.

-It is an important design goal of this proposal to replicate the key property of EOAs that users do not need to perform some custom action or rely on an existing user to create their wallet; they can simply generate an address locally and immediately start accepting funds.
+It is an important design goal of this proposal to replicate the key property of EOAs that users do not need to perform some custom action or rely on an existing user to create their Smart Contract Account; they can simply generate an address locally and immediately start accepting funds.

-The wallet creation itself is done by a "factory" contract, with wallet-specific data.
+The Smart Contract Account creation itself is done by a "factory" contract, with some Account-specific data.

-The factory is expected to use CREATE2 (not CREATE) to create the wallet, so that the order of creation of wallets doesn't interfere with the generated addresses.
+The Factory is expected to use CREATE2 0xF5 (not CREATE 0xF0) to create the Account, so that the order of creation of the Accounts doesn't interfere with the generated addresses.

-field (if non-zero length) is parsed as a 20-byte address, followed by "calldata" to pass to this address.
+The initCode field (if non-zero length) is parsed as a 20-byte factory address, followed by calldata to pass to this address.

-This method call is expected to create a wallet and return its address.
+This method call is expected to create the Account and return its address.

 then the operation is aborted.

-MUST NOT be called directly from the entryPoint, but from another address.
+The initCode MUST NOT be called directly from the EntryPoint, but from another address.

-The contract created by this factory method should accept a call to validateUserOp
+The contract created by this factory method MUST accept a call to validateUserOp to validate the UserOperation's signature.

 For security reasons, it is important that the generated contract address will depend on the initial signature.